garudapaksi-yusuf/TSA_Rice_Price/Readme.md

 ![Header](./docs/header.jpg)

-# Time Series Analysis for Rice Price in Central Java 2017-2023
+# TSA for Rice Price in Central Java 2017-2023

 ## About